- A fresh approach to gold discovery in Nova Scotia

 What MegumaGold Corp does:

-And MegumaGold has now put together a land package of over 107,000 hectares consisting of thousands of claims in this new emerging camp and is one of Nova Scotia’s single largest mineral claim holders.
+The company has put together a land package of over 107,000 hectares consisting of thousands of claims in this new emerging camp and is one of Nova Scotia’s single largest mineral claim holders.

 Previously, mining and exploration was focused on high-grade nuggety style quartz-hosted gold, which is comparatively expensive to extract but the firm is interested in exploiting the disseminated, widespread, mineralization which also characterizes the area.